Benzamide

 Benzamide is an organic compound with the chemical formula of C7H7NO.
 It is the simplest amide derivative of benzoic acid.
 In powdered form, it appears as a white solid, while in crystalline form, it appears as colourless crystals.
 It is slightly soluble in water, and soluble in many organic solvents.
 It is a natural alkaloid found in the herbs of Berberis pruinosa.

-Chemical derivatives

-A number of substituted benzamides are commercial drugs, including:
+Properties

+Benzamide is slightly soluble in water and soluble in polar organic solvents, including ethanol, diethyl ether, and chloroform.
+It has a melting point of 127–130 °C and a boiling point of 288 °C. The molecule consists of a phenyl group attached to a carboxamide group.
+Resonance stabilization between the carbonyl oxygen, the nitrogen atom, and the aromatic ring influences its reactivity and dipole moment.

+Applications

+Pharmaceuticals

+Substituted benzamides form a major class of pharmacological compounds, designated as benzamides.
+Derivatives of this structural pharmacophore exhibit varied biological activities: